-Another one of our favorite Airbnbs in the Garden District, the “House of Krewe” is perfect for 2 couples visiting New Orleans because it has 2 separate entrances.
-The master bedroom and ensuite bathroom is located upstairs on the second floor, and the second bedroom along with the second bathroom, kitchen, and living room is on the ground floor.
+Another one of our favorite Airbnbs in the Garden District, the “House of Krewe” is perfect for two couples visiting New Orleans because it has two separate entrances.
+The master bedroom and ensuite bathroom are located upstairs on the second floor, and the second bedroom along with the second bathroom, kitchen, and living room is on the ground floor.
 You’ll get the cost savings and convenience of an Airbnb, but everyone will still have their own private space.

 The House of Krewe is also perfectly located between Magazine Street and St. Charles Avenue.
 Just a short 2-block walk north and you’ll be boarding the streetcar heading to the French Quarter.
 Or head south to Magazine Street and grab a margarita at Rum House before browsing the shops.

 You’re also just a few blocks away from Commanders Palace, a New Orleans institution for fine dining.
 Their $.25 martini lunch will definitely be the highlight of your trip to New Orleans.
 And if you’re a history buff make sure you visit the nearby Lafayette Cemetery No. 1.
 Established in 1833, it’s one of the oldest cemeteries in New Orleans.

 Traveling to New Orleans with a slightly larger group of friends and want to maximize your spending power?
 This 3 bedroom/1.5 bathroom Airbnb in between the Garden District and the Irish Channel might be just what you’re looking for.
 This spacious house has been lovingly updated and you’ll appreciate all the unique touches in each room.